 A wide range of opportunities such as the annual Ski Trip to Queenstown and the annual Japanese Exchange Programme where students can host and travel to Japan, are available.
 More information can be found on the Outdoor Education page.

-Public Speaking opportunities include the AAIMS Interschool speech competitions and participation in the Korean Education Centre speech competition.
+Public Speaking opportunities include Interschool speech competitions and participation in the Korean Education Centre speech competition.

 Students are given the opportunity to participate in national competitions that include ICAS and Otago Problem Solving challenges.